2003–04 NHL season: Highlights

 The most surprising teams were the Tampa Bay Lightning in the East and the San Jose Sharks in the West.
 The Lightning, who had a remarkable season with only 20 man-games lost to injury, finished atop the Eastern Conference, while the Sharks, who were firmly in rebuilding mode after a disastrous 28–37–9–8 campaign the last season, came second in the West and won the Pacific Division.

 Two other teams that did better than expected were carried by surprising young goaltenders.
 The Calgary Flames ended a seven-year playoff drought backed by the solid play of Miikka Kiprusoff, and the Boston Bruins won the Northeast Division by a whisker over the Toronto Maple Leafs with the help of eventual Calder Memorial Trophy-winning goaltender Andrew Raycroft.

 Goaltending was also the story of the Presidents' Trophy-winning Detroit Red Wings as the return from retirement of legend Dominik Hasek bumped Curtis Joseph to the minor leagues.
 At the same time, long-time back up Manny Legace recorded better numbers than both veterans and won the starting job in the playoffs.

 Of note is the fact that the Nashville Predators made the playoffs for the first time in franchise history, though they were dispatched by a star-studded Detroit Red Wings team in the first round.

 The regular season ended controversially, when in March 2004, the Vancouver Canucks' Todd Bertuzzi infamously attacked and severely injured the Colorado Avalanche's Steve Moore, forcing the latter eventually to retire.

-Final standings
+Standings

 Detroit Red Wings won the Presidents' Trophy and home-ice advantage throughout the playoffs.

 For rankings in conference, division leaders are automatically ranked 1–3.
 These three, plus the next five teams in the conference standings, earn playoff berths at the end of the season.